raymcdermott/space-xtor/README.md

 ### Custom buildpack (mandatory)

-To enable this buildpack on an existing project:
+You must enable a custom buildpack on your project:

 ````heroku buildpacks:set https://github.com/opengrail/heroku-buildpack-datomic -a myapp````